-LG has revealed details on its latest home audio lineup that are to be announced in CES 2018 between January 8 and 12.
-Alongside sound bars, portable speakers and party speakers, the highlight of the lineup are the new LG ThinQ Speaker that’s compatible with Google Assistant.
+LG has revealed details on its latest home audio lineup that are to be announced at CES 2018 between January 8 and 12.
+Alongside sound bars, portable speakers, and party speakers, the highlight of the lineup are the new LG ThinQ Speaker that’s compatible with Google Assistant.

 LG is not the first company to come up with Google Assistant integration for its devices.
-Compatibility of third-party devices with the Assistant has been recently implemented by companies like Anker, Mobvoi, and Panasonic as well.
+Companies like Anker, Mobvoi, and Panasonic have recently implemented the compatibility of third-party devices with the Assistant.

 Additionally, the company claims that its collaboration with Meridian Audio is going to offer better quality as compared with the audio devices of other competitors.
-This is where the LG ThinQ Speaker is defined as a ‘premium audio product’ of the brand, referring to not just the high-quality sound but smart capabilities as well.
+This is where the LG ThinQ Speaker is defined as a ‘premium audio product’ of the brand, referring to the high-quality sound and smart capabilities.
 While quality remains LG’s focus, the ‘relatively compact size’ of the device suggests that it may overtake Google Home on the whole but seemingly will remain behind Google Home Max.

 Among other revealings of the company, the portable PK Bluetooth speaker is enhanced by Qualcomm’s Aptx HD codec and tuned by Meridian Audio.
 The speakers of the PK series offer optimized speech and vocals, along with powerful and undistorted bass.
 The compatibility with the Bluetooth standard provides 24-bit wireless streaming that ‘comes close to the original.’